skyhoshi/azure-mobile-apps-net-server/README.md

-# Azure Mobile Apps - .NET Server SDK
+# Azure Mobile Apps .NET Server SDK

 This repo contains the .NET backend for **Azure Mobile Apps**.
-The Mobile Apps .NET backend is a peer to the Node.js backend, giving users a choice in backend platform.
+The Mobile Apps .NET backend is a peer to the [Node.js backend](https://github.com/Azure/azure-mobile-apps-node), giving users a choice in backend platform.

 ## Download Source Code